+It's a sound argument, considering how ruthlessly Lionel Messi, Philippe Coutinho and Luis Suarez exposed United's many weaknesses.
 A defence that's leaked goals all season couldn't live with an in-form Messi.
 Nor could United muster any credible responses with their own attacking efforts.

 Struggling to stop Messi is hardly a unique failing, but the Red Devils' inability to score is inexcusable for a squad loaded in the forward areas.
 A group featuring Marcus Rashford, Jesse Lingard, Anthony Martial, Alexis Sanchez and Romelu Lukaku couldn't surpass an endeavour that one Ajax player has managed in the competition this year: